DUPLE: An Intelligent Cross-Deployment Recognition Framework for Fiber-Optic Perimeter Security under Scarce Target Labels: Method

 \subsection{Collaborative Decision with Query-Aware Attention}

-The Collaborative Decision module combines the predictions from both the time and frequency domains using query-aware attention.
-Its specific structure is shown in Figure \ref{fig:CDM}.
-For each query sample, the module computes a query-specific key vector $\mathbf{q}_c$, which is a combination of the query’s guidance vector $\mathbf{g}$ and its initial logits from the meta-learner.
+This module performs query-specific evidence selection by aggregating the most relevant prototypes from the time-domain and time-frequency branches.
+It uses the SGN guidance cues and initial dual-branch predictions to produce the final query decision.
+Its specific structure is shown in \figref{fig:CDM}.
+For each query sample, the module computes a query-specific key vector $\mathbf{q}_c$, which is a combination of the query's guidance vector $\mathbf{g}$ and its initial logits from the meta-learner.
 The query key vector $\mathbf{q}_c$ is used to compute attention weights for each prototype in the time and frequency domains.
 Specifically, the attention weight for the $k$-th prototype of class $c$ in domain $d$ is calculated as:

 Where $\tau$ is a learned temperature parameter.
 The attention weights $a_{c,k}^{(d)}$ reflect how relevant each prototype is to the current query, with higher weights corresponding to prototypes that are more similar to the query.
 These attention weights are then used to aggregate the prototypes into a representative prototype for class $c$ in domain $d$: